When I was young, I lived not far from sea.

 Though rarely seen, and mostly far away,

-You’ve been the one place that I knew would stay
+you’ve been the one place that I knew would stay

-Always my still calm point, my constancy.
+always my still calm point, my constancy.

 But how I wish I could make time reverse,